crguezl/learning-vue-geting-started-guide/the-vue-instance.md

 })
 ```

 Although not strictly associated with the MVVM pattern, Vue’s design was partly inspired by it.
-As a convention, we often use the variable vm (short for ViewModel) to refer to our Vue instance.
+As a convention, we often use the variable vm (short for ViewModel) to refer to our Vue instance. [@vuestart]

 When you create a Vue instance, you pass in an options object.
 See the [API].